 Data from all customer interactions will be fed back into analytics to inform operations, help the company understand behaviour patterns, and guide the organisation on what matters to each customer.
 Creating this distinctive experience will rely on data-driven recommendations for the best method, channel, and time to interact with individual customers.

 Setting up this feedback process will be a critical element for personalisation.
 For example, new email technology solutions, such as SwiftERM, already automatically determine the optimal time to reach out with an offer based on recent customer actions as well as when live outreach is required to prevent attrition or build personal relationships.
-Customer feedback, behaviours, and trend data will flow directly from the contact center to the rest of the enterprise to improve products, marketing, or upstream interactions (such as the in-store experience and marketing outreach and promotions).
+Customer feedback, behaviours, and trend data will flow directly from the contact centre to the rest of the enterprise to improve products, marketing, or upstream interactions (such as the in-store experience and marketing outreach and promotions).

 One company, one voice (omnichannel communication)

 In the next five years, companies will achieve total consistency and transparency across channels, prioritising a seamless experience for the journeys that matter most to the customer.
-A dynamic platform will collate, record, and visualise all customer interactions (both proactive and reactive) and activity across channels (such as digital, voice, and in person) in a single data repository used to predict customer needs and streamline every contact.
+A dynamic platform will collate, record, and visualise all customer interactions (both proactive and reactive) and activity across channels (such as digital, voice, and in person), in a single data repository used to predict customer needs and streamline every contact.

 This detailed view of the customer relationship and journey, supported by tailored customer relationship management (CRM) tools and databases, will allow agents and organisations to instantly see, react to, and choose personalised actions based on a customer’s profile—including lifetime value, preferences, sentiment, and patterns—as well as context based on holistic interaction history and the customer’s most recent journey.
 Agents and customers will have the freedom to seamlessly communicate across multiple channels without losing context.
 The result will be more personal experiences and consistent service.